AAML1831

 About

+Survival in childhood acute myeloid leukemia (AML) has plateaued despite maximally toxic standard therapy.
 This phase III trial compares standard chemotherapy to therapy with liposome-encapsulated daunorubicin-cytarabine (CPX-351) and/or gilteritinib for patients with newly diagnosed acute myeloid leukemia with or without FLT3 mutations.
-Drugs used in chemotherapy, such as daunorubicin, cytarabine and gemtuzumab ozogamicin work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing or by stopping them from spreading.
-CPX-351 is made up of daunorubicin and cytarabine and is made in a way that makes the drugs stay in the bone marrow longer and could be less likely to cause heart problems than traditional anthracycline drugs, a common class of chemotherapy drug.
+Drugs used in chemotherapy, such as daunorubicin, cytarabine, and gemtuzumab ozogamicin work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing or by stopping them from spreading.

-• At the time of enrollment, all patients will be randomized to receive treatment with the standard chemotherapy daunorubicin/cytarabine + GO (Arm A) or treatment with CPX-351 + GO (Arm B).
-During Induction 1, after results of FLT3 testing become available, those children ≥ 2 years of age with FLT3/ITD allelic ratio > 0.1 or other clinically relevant non-ITD FLT3 activating mutations will be offered participation on 2 separate arms (Arm C or Arm D) of the trial; adding gilteritinib in combination with their assigned chemotherapy backbone.
+During Induction 1, after results of FLT3 testing become available, those children 2 years or older with FLT3/ITD allelic ratio greater than 0.1 or other clinically relevant non-ITD FLT3 activating mutations will be offered participation on 2 separate arms (Arm C or Arm D) of the trial; adding gilteritinib in combination with their assigned chemotherapy backbone.

-• All patients must be enrolled on APEC14B1 and consented to Eligibility Screening (Part A) prior to enrollment
+• All patients must be enrolled on APEC14B1 and consented to eligibility screening (part A) prior to enrollment

-• Patients must be less than 22 years of age at the time of study enrollment
+• Patients must be younger than 22 years at the time of study enrollment

 • Patients must be newly diagnosed with de novo AML with or without extramedullary disease